-Any student arriving to school with an assistive or immobilizing device, such as crutches, slings, braces, air casts and etc., should have a doctor's note accompanying them specifying diagnosis, activity restrictions and duration of need for assistive device.
+Any student arriving at school with an assistive or immobilizing device, such as crutches, slings, braces, air casts or any other assistive device, should have a doctor's note accompanying them specifying diagnosis, activity restrictions and duration of need for the assistive device.
 The doctor's note must be submitted to the health office.
-If the student does not have a doctor's note, the parent/guardian will be contacted to obtain the doctor's note or to pick up student until doctor's note is received.
+If the student does not have a doctor's note, the parent/guardian will be contacted to obtain the doctor's note or to pick up the student until the proper documentation is received.
 This is keeping with the health office's prerogative to exclude a student for the safety of themselves and others.
-Atlantis Charter School needs to limit liability in these cases and assure that students are being seen and properly treated.
+Atlantis Charter School needs to ensure student safety and limit liability in these cases and assure that students are being seen and properly treated.